vendice/vendice/README.md

 ## Who am I.
 Hello this is Sebastians Site.

-I am an aspiring Java programme.
+I am an aspiring Java programmer.